zemn-me/monorepo/README.md

 yarn
 ```

 Once yarn is installed, it will pull in `bazel`.
 There is also `ibazel`, which is the same, but automatically re-runs itself when code is updated.
+Don't get it confused though!
+This is a polyglot repo that just happens to be bootstrapped by Node.

 To list all the available build targets: